Christian-A-Kehr/AfleveringUge2/README.md

 How far you got with a solution: ingen fredags opgave uploaded...

-Where the solution to each exercise can be found in your commit I underviserens hoved:
+Where the solution to each exercise can be found in your commit

 Which of the weekly learnings goals were covered by your solution https://www.youtube.com/watch?v=gkTb9GP9lVI